DreamyStranger/Coding/UVA Coding/DoublyLinkedList/README.md

 # Doubly Linked List in C++

 ## Description
-This repository contains the implementation of a generic Doubly Linked List in C++, along with comprehensive unit tests.
+This folder contains the implementation of a generic Doubly Linked List in C++, along with comprehensive unit tests.

 ## Features